ABOUT SEAN LEE-DAVIES

 Along side TV work under the Awethentic Studio umbrella, Lee-Davies has also produced multimedia campaigns for luxury brands such as Cartier, Burberry, Louis Vuitton, L’Oreal and Estee Lauder.
 From print work to digital campaigns, event planning and product launches, his work ethic and drive to create beautiful thought-provoking content is evident in his work.

-As no stranger to hosting, Lee-Davies won acclaim as the Host and Executive Producer of the hit TV show ‘Tycoon Talk’ in which he interviewed some of Hong Kong’s high profile billionaires and leaders such as Sir Gordon Wu and Alan Zeman and Cecil Chao.
-As well as being the city’s most sought after MCs, Lee-Davies has hosted several balls and functions such as the Tatler Ball and luxury branded events such as BMW, Breitling, The Marina Bay Sands and The Venetian Macao to name a few.
+Lee-Davies won acclaim as the Host and Executive Producer of the hit TV show ‘Tycoon Talk’ in which he interviewed some of Hong Kong’s high profile billionaires and leaders such as Sir Gordon Wu and Alan Zeman and Cecil Chao.
+As well as being the city’s most sought after MCs, Lee-Davies has hosted several balls and functions such as the Tatler Ball and luxury branded events such as BMW, Breitling, The Marina Bay Sands and The Venetian Macao.

 Outside of print and production work, Lee-Davies spends much of his time dedicated to animal and environmental conservation.
-And in 2011 his efforts and passion lead him to start a non-profit organization: Project C:Change an environmental initiative that raises charitable funding and awareness about critical issues in Asia.
+And in 2011 his efforts and passion lead him to start non-profit organization: Project C:Change, an environmental initiative that raises charitable funding and awareness about critical world issues.

 In 2015 Project C:Change called on the HK government to ban the ivory trade which then launched “Love is Wild,” a captivating and humbling fine art photography exhibition about our planet’s endangered wildlife shot by Sean Lee-Davies.